richardsonlima/kubernetes-docker-in-docker-cluster/README.md

   Forwarding from 127.0.0.1:8080 -> 8080
   Forwarding from [::1]:8080 -> 8080
   ```
- To view the guestbook, navigate to `http://localhost:8000` in your browser.
+ To view the KubeApps, navigate to `http://localhost:8080` in your browser.